 The Foreign and Commonwealth Office (FCO) advise against all travel to South Sudan.

 The FCO’s ability to provide consular assistance is limited by security constraints and staffing at the Embassy.
 We have almost no ability to provide assistance outside Juba.
 It will be difficult for the British government to provide consular assistance in the event of a further deterioration in the security situation.
 If you’re concerned about your safety, you should contact the FCO on +44 207 008 1500.

-If you choose to remain in South Sudan you should remain alert to the local security situation, monitor the media and stay in a safe location.
-An official government curfew remains in place in Juba between 11pm and 6am and in some other towns.
-However, British Embassy staff observe a self-imposed curfew from 9pm to 6am.
-You should do the same.
-If you’re outside Juba, you should exercise your own judgment, based on your knowledge of the local situation.
+If you choose to remain in South Sudan you should remain alert to the local security situation, monitor the media and stay in a safe location..
+There is no official government curfew in Juba.
+However, British Embassy staff usually observe a self-imposed curfew, the timing of which changes in response to the situation.
+Other international organisations also operate similar practices.

 - Fly Dubai to Dubai

 - Egyptair to Cairo

 - Kenya Air to Nairobi

 Before considering any travel to South Sudan you should read this travel advice carefully, keep up to date with the latest security situation and subscribe to e-mail alerts for updates to this travel advice.
 Make sure you have comprehensive contingency plans including a stock of essential supplies and up-to-date travel documents and visas.

 There is a general threat from terrorism.
 See Terrorism.

 Take out comprehensive travel and medical insurance before you travel.